 2. VEGF-Targeted Therapies

-Bevacizumab, Aflibercept – Inhibit VEGF to block tumor angiogenesis.
+Bevacizumab, Aflibercept – Inhibit VEGF to block tumour angiogenesis.

 3. TNF-Targeted Therapies